lucasWillem/rrproject/README.md

 - **Cleaner Code:** Preact Signals allows for a more declarative approach to state management and side effects, resulting in cleaner and more readable code.
 - **Efficient State Management:** It provides a set of hooks that are optimized for Preact, ensuring efficient state management without the overhead of React's hooks.

-### Code Splitting and Lazy Loading

-Another proposed optimization for the Geo App project is the implementation of code splitting and lazy-loaded imports for the screens in the router.
-This strategy aims to reduce the initial bundle size, improve the application's load time, and enhance the user experience by loading only the necessary code for the current view.

-#### Benefits of Code Splitting and Lazy Loading?

-- **Reduced Initial Load Time:** By splitting the code and loading it lazily, the application's initial load time is significantly reduced.
-Users can start interacting with the application faster.
-- **Improved Performance:** Lazy loading ensures that users only download the code necessary for the current view, reducing the amount of data that needs to be loaded and parsed.

-### Error Boundary Implementation

-Implementing an Error Boundary in the Geo App project can significantly enhance the user experience by catching JavaScript or TypeScript errors and providing a graceful fallback UI.
-This approach ensures that users are not presented with a blank screen or an error message when an unexpected issue occurs, improving the overall stability and reliability of the application.

-#### Benefits of an Error Boundary?

-- **Improved User Experience:** By catching errors and displaying a fallback UI, users are presented with a more informative and user-friendly message, rather than a blank screen or an error message.
-- **Enhanced Stability:** Error Boundaries prevent the entire application from crashing when an error occurs in a part of the UI.
-This ensures that the rest of the application remains functional and accessible to users.
-- **Easier Debugging:** Error Boundaries can log errors to an error reporting service, making it easier to identify and fix issues that occur in the application.

 ### ESLint, Prettier, Lint-Staged and Husky Integration